karisti/42_cub3d/README.md

 ## Description
 This project consists of creating a graphic engine (ray casting) using a minimal graphic library, like it is mlx.
 We are asked to parse the map information from a .cub file and use it to draw a 3d maze on the screen using raycasting principles.
+This project is inspired by the game Wolfenstein 3D.

 ## Prerequisites
 - MacOS